Start a podcast the easy way - grab basic gear, pick a niche, and use a host that helps you grow, monetize, and build your brand fast.

-With basic gear, a solid hosting platform, and the right content, you can grow an audience, build a personal brand, and start making serious cash.
+With a simple setup and a solid format, you can grow an audience, build a brand, and start making real money.

 Starting your first podcast: A step-by-step guide